 Typically though advisory businesses are poor at collecting all valuable data while they are managing the advice process.
 Sure they capture data in forms, and then scan and keep the forms electronically in the CRM record – but those documents are usually not searchable content and the key information that will help you understand the clients needs and objectives is not captured in a useful method.

 While it is good that information is collected and stored, it is rarely understood in any meaningful sense, and its worth is therefore negligible in terms of assessing future opportunities, or building deeper relationships with clients and unlocking other revenue opportunities.

 There is no doubt that a good CRM system containing pertinent information about clients can help improve your client service or support functions.
 There is no doubt that it can improve your marketing efforts.
-There is no doubt either that increased service levels, together increased marketing impact, with people who trust you provides better sales opportunities.
+There is no doubt either that increased service levels with people who trust you provides better business opportunities over time.

-For the professional advisers though a good CRM system which is being well utilised and capturing all the pertinent data that can strengthen your advice process AND the client relationship is critical to your success.
-It is the true reservoir of future value that will underpin the value of your commercial enterprise.
+For career professionals a good CRM system which is being well utilised and capturing all the pertinent data that can strengthen your advice process AND the client relationship becomes the true reservoir of future value that will underpin the value of your firm.

 To get the most out of it though you have to be clear about two key areas: